-- ♦ Host a Speaker Series; engaging, entertaining speakers on topics of interest to the public, by people with strong expertise on the topic, and relevant to the Cowichan watershed, organized in collaboration with Working Groups and CWB members to highlight their priorities. - Create safe spaces for open community dialogue through face-to-face community activities such as our new "Talk to Us" Tent where we listen to community questions, interests, confusion, etc. - Animate the Big Dancing Fish Stth'aqwi; celebrate people working to protect salmon.
-Develop a brochure and website updates to communicate the new CWB Targets when confirmed. - ♦ Host Annual Lower River Cleanup - Participate in Cowichan Stewardship Roundtable meetings, and where helpful, directly with member organizations.
+- A Host a Speaker Series; engaging, entertaining speakers on topics of interest to the public, by people with strong expertise on the topic, and relevant to the Cowichan watershed, organized in collaboration with Working Groups and CWB members to highlight their priorities. - Create safe spaces for open community dialogue through face-to-face community activities such as our new "Talk to Us" Tent where we listen to community questions, interests, confusion, etc. - Support communications to share the results of CWB technical projects. - Animate the Big Dancing Fish Stth'aqwi; celebrate people working to protect salmon.
+Develop a brochure and website updates to communicate the new CWB Targets when confirmed. - ♦ Host Annual Lower River Cleanup - ♦ Continue the "Why Fish Need Water" video series. - Participate in Cowichan Stewardship Roundtable meetings, and where helpful, directly with member organizations.